 Raw Feeding the Maine Coon: Science, Safety, and Ratios#

 There is a movement in the Maine Coon world that rejects the “brown pebbles” of commercial kibble in favor of the diet nature intended: raw meat, bones, and organs.
 Proponents claim it produces massive growth, glossy coats, and zero-smell litter boxes.
-Opponents warn of Salmonella and fractured teeth.
+Opponents warn of Salmonella risks and fractured teeth.
+As with most things in the cat fancy, the truth lies in the middle—and, more importantly, in the chemistry.

-As with most things, the truth is in the middle—and in the chemistry.
 Feeding a 20lb cat is not as simple as throwing a chicken breast in a bowl.
-According to Feline Husbandry, improper raw feeding is a leading cause of nutritional osteodystrophy (soft bones) in kittens.
+According to standard veterinary texts like Feline Husbandry, improper raw feeding is a leading cause of nutritional osteodystrophy (soft bones) in kittens.
+This condition is particularly devastating for a giant breed like the Maine Coon, whose heavy skeletal structure requires precise mineral support.
+If you choose to feed raw, you cannot be a casual chef; you must become a chemist.

 The Calcium:Phosphorus Ratio (1.2:1)#

-- Bone: High in Calcium.
+- Bone: The primary source of Calcium.

 The Thiamin (Vitamin B1) Risk#